1alessandro1/HP-laptop-15s-fq1034nl-ice-lake/README.md

  ### AAPL,ig-platform-id choice

-Unfortunately even after setting the DVMT Pre-Allocated value to 160MB (05) value in BIOS, the cursor problem persists, and from WhateverGreen's DEBUG logs I still can see that it is fixed to 60MB.
+~~Unfortunately even after setting the DVMT Pre-Allocated value to 160MB (05) value in BIOS, the cursor problem persists, and from WhateverGreen's DEBUG logs I still can see that it is fixed to 60MB.~~ FIXED

+The problem above was in the fact that I was editing the wrong section, `Setup` (VarStoreId: 0x1)  instead of `SaSetup` (VarStoreId: 0x16) hence my changes where vain.
+Now as you can see from the screenshot below, I can set 128MB with no issues

 ![pre-allocated-corrected-value-128MB](Misc/images/pre-allocated-corrected-value-128MB.png)